quantopy-dev/quantopy/docs/source/getting_started/index.rst

             <div id="collapseOne" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-When working with tabular data, such as data stored in spreadsheets or databases, pandas is the right tool for you. pandas will help you to explore, clean, and process your data.
-In pandas, a data table is called a :class:`DataFrame`.
+When working with tabular data, such as data stored in spreadsheets or databases, quantopy is the right tool for you. quantopy will help you to explore, clean, and process your data.
+In quantopy, a data table is called a :class:`DataFrame`.

 .. image:: ../_static/schemas/01_table_dataframe.svg
    :align: center